 Do note that you would lose your social media shares number & that is a very little trade-off you need to make when dealing with editing old post URL.
 I usually do this for editing my old blog posts or dealing with non-performing blog posts.

-Fine points when dealing with editing already published posts:
+Five points when dealing with editing already published posts

-- It’s completely fine to edit old post slug as long as you are setting up 301 redirect.
+- It’s completely fine to edit old post slug as long as you are setting up 301 redirects.

-- You would not lose any search engine traffic when editing post slug & setting up 301 redirect.
+- You would not lose any search engine traffic when editing post slug & setting up 301 redirects.

 - You would lose social media share as the post link changes.